Rewa (princely state): Revolt of 1857

+Thakur Ranmat Singh Baghel (from Mankhari village, Satna) and his uncle, Thakur Shyam Shah Baghel, were both Sardars (commanders) in the army of Maharaj of Rewa and later were both prominent leaders of the 1857 revolt in Baghelkhand, and they both were descendants of the Kothi royal family of Kothi State, Satna.

+To honour the bravery and sacrifice of Thakur Ranmat Singh during the Revolt of 1857 against British rule, the Government of Madhya Pradesh named the Government College in Rewa after him.
+It is now known as Government Thakur Ranmat Singh College (T.R.S.
+College), Rewa, Madhya Pradesh.

+To honour the bravery and sacrifice of Thakur Shyam Shah during the revolt of 1857 against British rule, the Government of Madhya Pradesh named the Government Medical College in Rewa after him.
+It is now known as Shyam Shah Medical College (SSMC), Rewa, Madhya Pradesh.

 Rulers

 Elephant Carriage of the Maharaja of Rewa, Delhi Durbar of 1903.

 The predecessor state, Bandhogarh, was founded c.
 1140.
 Vyaghra Deo, a brother of a ruler of Gujarat, is said to have made his way into northern India around the middle of the 13th century and gained the fort of Marpha, 18 mi north-east of Kalinjar.
-His son Karandeo, married a Kalchuri (Haihaya) princess of Mandla, and received in dowry the fort of Bandhogarh which, until its destruction in 1597 by Akbar, was the Baghel capital.
-In 1298, Ulugh Khan, acting under orders of the sultan of Delhi, Alauddin Khilji, drove the last Vaghela ruler of Gujarat from his country and this is believed to have caused a considerable migration of Baghels to Bandhogarh.
-Until the 15th century, the Baghels of Bandhogarh were engaged in extending their possessions and escaped the attention of the Delhi Sultans, in 1498–1499, Sikandar Lodi failed in his attempt to take the fort of Bandhogarh.
+His son Karan deo, married a Kalchuri (Haihaya) princess of Mandla, and received in dowry the fort of Bandhogarh which, until its destruction in 1597 by Akbar, was the Baghela capital.
+Until the 15th century, the Baghela's of Bandhogarh were engaged in extending their possessions and escaped the attention of the Delhi Sultans, in 1498–1499, Sikandar Lodi failed in his attempt to take the fort of Bandhogarh.

 List of rulers

 The following is a list of known rulers of Rewa (or its predecessor state, Bandhogarh), in chronological order by their reign.
-They took the title of Raja or, from 1857, Maharaja.
+They took the title of Maharaja.